 I don't know what they want.
 To look?
-To withan touch.
-One bends down and I wake screaming.

-I ittle scream in my month.
+To touch?
+One bends down and I wake with a little scream in my mouth.
 Nothing is different.
-The trees are not in leaf nor nearer to me.
-My next sleep!
+The trees are not in lam relieve.
+This is a better dream than Madre leaf nor nearer to me.
+My next sleeping is deep.